-Jim: Um, the big question at the end here is why is failure so important?
-What does it teach us?
-And there are so many biblical references to this.
-I don’t think you can find a strong character in the Bible that didn’t go through failure and through a valley.
+Jim: Yeah.
+Um, the big question at the end here is, uh, w- w- why is failure so important and what does it teach us, and there are so many biblical references to this.
+I don’t think you can find a strong character in the Bible that didn’t go through failure, through a valley.
 Let’s just think of King David.

 Arlene: I think what we have to concentrate on here is resiliency.
 So after the failure happens, how do we respond?
-You know, I have one of my children, and they are such an amazing child.
-But once, they signed my name on a field trip thing because they’d forgotten to do it, and it was due, so they just scribbled my name.
-But when the teacher asked my child, “Did you do this, or did your mother do it?”
-She got really nervous and said, “My mother did it.”
-And the teacher knew that was not…
+You know, I have one of my children and they are such an amazing child, but once they sign my name on a field trip thing, because they’d forgotten to do it, and it was due, so they just scribbled my name.
+But when the teacher asked my child-

 John: Arlene reveals all.

-Arlene: You know, don’t go in there as a parent saying, “Why didn’t my kid make the team?
-My kid’s the best one out there.
-You better put my kid in there.”
-No.
+Arlene: … becau-, you know, don’t go in there as a parent saying, “Why didn’t my kid make the team, my kid’s the best one out there, you better put my kid in there,” no.

 Jim: Wow, there is so much of that.

-Arlene: Let your kid fail so that when they’re an adult, and they don’t get chosen for the promotion, they can handle that.
+Arlene: … kid fail so that when they’re an adult and they don’t get chosen for the promotion they can handle that.

 Jim: And that’s good.
-And sometimes you do well as a parent, and sometimes you swing and you miss.
-And I remember Troy, he did that.
-He went out for a basketball team.
-There were, like, 40 guys going out for 12 spots.
-And first night, he- he was feeling good.
+And sometimes you do it well as a parent and sometimes you swing and you miss.
+And I remember Troy, he did that, he went out for a basketball team, there like 40 guys goin’ out for 12 spots.
+And first night he- he was feeling good-

-Jim: Because they cut, you know, 20 kids that night.
-And I knew the second that was gonna be a little more difficult.
-And he went.
-I was anticipating he may not make it.
-He’s a – jumps in the car, and he’s a little quieter than the night before.
-I asked, “You know, how’d you do?
-Did you make it?”
-And he said, “No, they- they cut me.
-But,” he said, “I was really glad I got this far.”
+Jim: … ’cause they cut, you know, 20 kids that night.
+And I knew the second night was gonna be a little more difficult, and he went, and I was anticipating he may not make it.
+He’s a … He jumps in the car and he’s a little quieter than the night before and I- I asked, you know, “How’d you do, did you make it,” and he said, “No, they- they cut me, but”, he said, “I was really glad I got this far.”